 3 Data not available

-4 Mean body mass index percentiles correspond directly to the sample mean BMI by using age- and sex-specific Centers for Disease Control and Prevention growth charts.
+4 Mean BMI percentiles correspond directly to the sample mean BMI by using age- and sex-specific Centers for Disease Control and Prevention growth charts.

 - Location: Pennsylvania State University.

-- Weight status, measured as body mass index-for-age percentile, showed high stability between adjacent ages from age five to 15 years.
+- Weight status, measured as BMI-for-age percentile, showed high stability between adjacent ages from age five to 15 years.
 The prevalence of overweight in our sample across the study period is similar to that shown by national data for the prevalence of overweight (≥85th percentile) in children and adolescents

 - The association of sweetened beverages with milk (r= -0.20, P<0.01) and fruit juice (r= -0.19, P<0.05) intake was negative, whereas milk and fruit juice were not associated (r= -0.10, NS).